 One of the purposes of California’s workers’ compensation insurance requirement is to ensure that you…

 If you have been injured in a workplace accident in California, you may have already attempted to seek medical benefits.
 This process is often made difficult, though.
-At Koszdin, Fields, Sherry & Katz, we have seen many cases where people have struggled due to roadblocks.
+At Koszdin, Fields & Sherry, we have seen many cases where people have struggled due to roadblocks.
 Often, you will not get to choose what doctor you use.
 You will have to use one appointed by your employer.
 In addition, you may be denied services or coverage for essential medical treatments or equipment.
 The process can be harrowing.

 However, you do have legal rights to proper medical care after a workplace accident.
 According to the California Department of Industrial Relations, you have the right to have all reasonable, scientific-based medical care and procedures covered by your employer if you are injured due to a workplace accident.
 Treatment guidelines are found in the medical treatment utilization schedule, but a doctor can prescribe other treatment options outside of the MTUS if they are scientifically based.